-One of the nice features of the Wechsler, Lieberman, and Read theory is that it shows quite clearly why the habit plane in marten-sitic transformations is usually irrational.
+One of the nice features of the Wechsler, Lieberman, and Read theory is that it shows quite clearly why the habit plane in martensitic transformations usually is irrational.
 This characteristic is in sharp contrast to the twinning plane in deformation twinning which is almost invariably a plane of low rational indices.